AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.1/README.md

 File: `db/data/sap.capire.incidents-Incidents.csv`
  *   Add the 'assignedTo' column and assign incidents to our test users.
- *   **Note:** Use the actual user IDs from your IdP.
-For this lab, we'll use their email addresses as a stand-in.
+ *   **Note:** Use the actual user IDs from your identity provider (IdP).
+For this workshop, we'll use their email addresses as a stand-in.

 ```
 ID,customer_ID,title,urgency_code,status_code,assignedTo